NUISANCEMC/docker-devel/README.md

 - Docker : See above for links for this
 - ROOT : To analyse NUISANCE outputs graphically you will still need a local installation of ROOT on your host machine.
 Note this will end up being different to the one used by NUISANCE inside the docker image.
 Any version of ROOT 5+ should be sufficient as all you need it for is to open standard ROOT files.
 Pre-compiled binaries for many machines can be found here: https://root.cern.ch/content/release-61008

 ### Setup Instructions
+Before we start, we should define some labels to make things clear.
+- HostOS : This is your normal operating system.
+So on a Mac this is what you see when you open a standard terminal.
+- DevlOS : This is the NUISANCE docker image.
+When we load up the image you will notice it slightly changes the terminal line, in a similar manner to how when we open python on the terminal it changes the prompt from "$" to ">>>".
+Use this behaviour to tell whether you should be in a normal terminal or the NUISANCE Developer developer environment.
+The best way to think about the DevlOS is as restricted terminal shell similar to interactive python or ROOT sessions.

-First, edit the setup.sh script to choose a valid mount point.
+To begin we want to edit the setup.sh script to choose a valid mount point.
 The Default is set to `$HOME/NUISANCEMC`.
 You should choose somewhere you have read/write access as this is where you will be storing the NUISANCE files.
 ```
 [HostOS]$ cd docker/